meowsus/wagemage/README.md

 #### `--repo` (or `-r`)

 Filter returned repositories based on name.
-Repository names are returned as full names: `meowsus/codeslave` instead of just `codeslave`.
+Repository names are returned as full names: `meowsus/wagemage` instead of just `wagemage`.

 ```
 --repo '^workarea-commerce/workarea-' # returns all Workarea plugin repos